brycevitale/secure-ai-facial-cloaking-defense/README.md

 # Quick Start

+-This repository provides the **evaluation and analysis pipeline**.
+-Raw datasets and cloaked images are not included.

-Create a Python environment, then:
+1.Create a Python environment
+2.Then:

 ```bash
 pip install -r requirements.txt